caariasr/real-state-price-models/README.md

 3. RMSE listings for rent: 46,080 AED

-For comparison of performance between sale and rent listings is better to use the Mean Absolute Percentage Error (MAPE)
+For comparison of performance between sale and rent listings is better to use the Mean Absolute Percentage Error (MAPE):

 1. MAPE for all listings: 17.94 %
 2. MAPE listings on sale: 16.86 %